 The Memorial Arch Parade

-First Year Orientation Program (FYOP)
+First Year Orientation Period (FYOP)

 Component Transfers (CT)/Previous Military Service

 If you are an incoming N/OCdt with previous CAF Regular or Primary Reserve Force service you will be posted by Enrolment or Transfer Posting (ETP) Instruction to RMC.
 You will report with all other Candidates on 20 August 2023 in accordance with the arrival procedures below.

 You will participate in the Memorial Arch parade and FYOP.
 It is imperative that you clear out of your Reserve Unit as soon as possible and well in advance of arriving at RMC.
 You are advised to order anything you need from your Logistik Unicorp account as soon as possible to ensure that you have it in hand prior to your arrival.
 You are required to retain your uniforms, particularly CADPAT operational dress, as it will be required throughout ROTP at RMC.